DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 end
 ```
 ### DoS Module
-The DoS module that is contained in the repository contains additional code and comments to describe and show what is happening.
+The DoS module that is contained in this repository contains additional code and comments to describe and show what is happening.
 The following will show a minimal definition of the *run* function for the DoS module.

 The purpose of the DoS module is to send a specially crafted message which will exploit a buffer overflow to crash the chat server.
-We will need to do the following.
+We will need to do the following:
 1. Connect to the server.
 1. Generate the malicious message.
 1. Send the malicious message to the server.